spapanik/dj_settings/docs/source/usage.rst

 .. py:module:: utils

-Currently there is only the utils module, containing a single method, setting:
+Currently there is only the utils module, containing a single class to parse settings and a single method to get the value of a setting.

+.. py:class:: SettingsParser

+    The SettingsParser

+    .. py:method:: __init__(path: Union[str, Path], force_type: str = None)

+       Initialise the SettingsParser to parse the file located at `path`.
+       `force_type` can be used to force the file type to a different one, or left as None to use the file extension

+    .. py:method:: data(self) -> Dict[str, Any]

+       Get the settings from the parsed file as a python dictionary

 .. py:function:: setting( \
         name, \